Insider’s Guide: The Best Way to Store Clothes in Storage Units

 Cardboard boxes are a short term solution

-If you’re on a really tight budget and cardboard boxes are all you have, then cardboard will do fine as a clothes storage container for a few months.
+If cardboard boxes are all you have, then cardboard will do fine as a clothes storage container for a few months.
 Choose another option if you live in a hot, humid climate or you need to store your clothes for 6 months or longer.

 Grab some tape and a Sharpie and jot down what each box has in it, like “winter” or “jackets.”
 Depending on how many boxes or bins you end up using, this will be very helpful when you want to grab seasonal clothing or when you’re unpacking your storage unit after a move.
-Packing and storing clothes away for the winter is a common practice, so check out our guide for storing clothes for the winter.
+Packing and storing clothes away for the winter is a common practice, so check out our guide for storing winter clothes.

 Stack